 - Maintain program statistics for purposes of evaluation and research.

 - Assist the clients with implementing basic life skills, financial management, and home maintenance skills.

-- Completion of college/CEGEP/vocational or technical training
+- Completion of college/CEGEP/vocational or technical training.

-- Credentials (certificates, licences, memberships, courses, etc.):
+- Credentials (certificates, licenses, memberships, courses, etc.):

 - Social Service Worker (SSW) Diploma

 - Non-violent Crisis Intervention (NVCI) Certificate